markmcguire011/Sentennial/posts/hanging-gardens-of-babylon.md

 [^01]: It’s been done, but most attempts really don’t take into account some spectacular feats of modern engineering.
 Noticeably lacking are newer buildings which may be less culturally significant but no less impressive

 [^02]: The ever present number 7 in historical antiquity, biblical retellings, and all manners of different contexts is also an extremely interesting topic in and of itself.
 I may write something in the future about the phenomena but for now just know that the Greeks thought that 7 was a perfect number.

+[^03]: It’s amazing to think of how much knowledge has just been disintegrated by the sands of time and other natural or man made phenomena; also equally amazing is the ability to record so much knowledge on such transient mediums, the emergent properties of ink and papyrus or any pen and paper for that matter, is one of my great many joys in life.
+Now, it's funny to think that instead of having information become regretfully lost, it may stay with us longer than we like, how times have changed.